Our Services

 The typical process for a diagnostic evaluation of learning concerns involves:

 2nd & 3rd appointment - face-to-face testing sessions with the client.
 Sessions are typically 2-3 hours with breaks, and adapted based on client needs.
 Testing appointments are typically scheduled for 9:00 AM, 1:00 PM, or 3:00 PM on weekdays.
-A medical note for school/work absence can be provided.

 4th appointment - Approximately 2 weeks after your last testing appointment, a feedback meeting is held to review all results, any diagnoses, and recommendations for school, home and/or work.
 A comprehensive written report is also provided.